Build a Fireplace Insert Draft Stopper

 Lay the pegboard on top of the excess foam insulation and set the saw blade depth just below the pegboard.

 Check the fit of the cut pegboard with the edge bumper inside the fireplace opening.
-The pegboard should be loose, but allow the edge bumper to make it a snug fit.
+The pegboard should be loose, but allow the edge bumper to compress against the sides for a snug fit.

 Cut a vertical support piece for inside the center of the frame and attach it with pocket hole joinery.

 Cut your reclaimed lumber edges at 45 degree angles.
 Lay each piece inside the frame and use the speed square to scribe a line where you need to cut.

 Dry fit each piece and continue until you’ve filled the frame.

 When all the pieces are cut, set them in the frame.